-6.2 Initial Capital
+5.2.
+Initial capital

 The second channel we test is whether founders emphasizing family values are more likely to raise the initial capital from their family members rather than from formal institutions when establishing the enterprise.
 Family culture could serve as a substitute for formal institutions due to higher trust, reciprocity, obligation or altruism among family members.
-Hence, it is easier for founders to borrow from their family members than from banks that usually require collateral and are not always accessible in certain regions.
+Hence, it is easier for founders to borrow from their family members than from banks which usually require collateral and are not always accessible in certain regions.
 More initial capital from family members ensures stronger family control over the firm and a potentially higher level of family engagement.
-The CPES data contains questions regarding the source of the initial capital is from several sources (multiple choices), including family members and bank loans.
+The CPES data contains questions regarding the source of the initial capital of the firm.
+Specifically, they ask the entrepreneurs whether their initial capital is from several sources (multiple choices), including family members and bank loans.
 We test our hypothesis using Equation 5 but replace the dependent variables with the two dummies indicating whether the source of initial capital is from family members or banks.
 Since our outcome variable is for the year of establishment, we control for the log of initial assets and founding year fixed effects to account for the firm's size and year-specific variations when they were established.